nathpaiva/nathpaiva.github.io/_posts/2023-09-07-answering-an-interview-question-01.md

 # Answering an interview question - 01

-Hey there, in this post I want to share about [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise){:target="_blank"} and [`Audio API`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement/Audio){:target="_blank"}.
+Hey there, in this post I want to share learns about [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise){:target="_blank"} and [`Audio API`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement/Audio){:target="_blank"}.

 A few years ago, I did a technical interview where the interviewer asked me to play a song from an array.
 Well, I miserably failed, and it wasn’t because I didn’t know about `Promise` or the `Audio API`.

-I’ve failed because when I’m being tested by someone, my brain can’t process as I wish 🫠.
+I failed because when I’m being tested by someone, my brain can’t process the challenge as I wish 🫠.
 This is an issue I have in my life in many situations.
 So, regarding code, this blog is a safe place to develop my confidence and share what I love to do.
 Maybe in the future, I will be more prepared for those “silly” questions _(I hate an interview process.
 Who doesn’t?)_.

 Anyway, let’s start talking about code.
 Because this is what we love to do, at least I do love hahahahaha. 😂

 ## The challenge

-So basically, the challenge is to create a `function` that receives an `array` of song paths (`string`) and play each song sequentially.
+So, basically the challenge is to create a `function` that receives an `array` of song paths (`string`) and plays each song sequentially.
 The next song must be played only after the previous one has finished.
-To resolve this challenge, we must know about, `Audio API`, `loops` and asynchronous functions (`Promise`).
+To resolve this challenge, we must know `Audio API`, `loops` and asynchronous functions (`Promise`).

 ### Audio API